11 days from $1,825 (was $3,042)

 Day 9: Tulum.
 Visit Tulum archaeological site, a spectacular Mayan ruin set high on a cliff.
 Then stroll down to the beach for a swim and a drink a one of the hip beach lounges.

 Day 10: Playa Del Carmen.
 Travel to Playa Del Carmen where you’ll have a last full free day to top up your tan, pick up some souvenirs or bob about in the sea.
-Enjoy a farewell dinner and a few margaritas with your travel buddies tonight.
+Enjoy an optional farewell dinner and a few margaritas with your travel buddies tonight.

 Day 11: Trip end.
 Pack your bags and say goodbye to your new friends – the trip has come to an end.
 Either make your way to Cancun Airport if you’re flying home, or continue your travels in Mexico.
 See you again soon!